akrish4/Learn-By-Write/Python/Boolean_type.md

        b = True and False   # False
        c = False and False  # False
        d = False and True   # False
+ - or is a binary operator, it returns True if at least one argument is true, otherwise, it returns False.

+       a = True or True    # True
+       b = True or False   # True
+       c = False or False  # False
+       d = False or True   # True